 Download and print the “Senate Scandal is the tip of the iceberg” sign by clicking here and put it up everywhere

-These are likely just the tip of a huge iceberg of Senate scandals that are being covered up by the secretive Senate – a closed club that you have to have money and own property to join, whose members almost always protect each other from disclosure and accountability.
+The many past spending and ethics scandals involving Canadian senators are likely just the tip of a huge iceberg of Senate scandals that are being covered up by the secretive Senate – a closed club that you have to have money and own property to join, whose members almost always protect each other from disclosure and accountability.

-Surveys show the Canadians are unhappy with the Senate.
+Surveys show that Canadians are unhappy with the Senate.
 The best way to solve this problem is to shut down the Senate.
 The many reasons for shutting down the Senate, and why a shut down is easier, less costly, and causes fewer problems than any possible reforms, are as follows:

-1. The Senate is redundant: The Senate does some good studies, but the Senate has not produced any report that contains anything significantly different than reports produced by privately funded independent think-tanks, NGOs, political parties, House of Commons Committees, the Library of Parliament etc.
+- The Senate is redundant: The Senate does some good studies, but the Senate has not produced any report that contains anything significantly different than reports produced by privately funded independent think-tanks, NGOs, political parties, House of Commons Committees, the Library of Parliament etc.

-2. The Senate is unnecessary: The Senate is supposed to provide balanced regional representation, but that can be achieved by shutting down the Senate and adding seats to the House of Commons from the regions.
+- The Senate is unnecessary: The Senate is supposed to provide balanced regional representation, but that can be achieved by shutting down the Senate and adding seats to the House of Commons from the regions.
 If you believe in the federation of Canada, representation in the House will never match population exactly (it never has and never will), so there is no real problem with adding seats from the regions to ensure the balance that the Senate is, in part, aimed at achieving.

-3. The Senate is illegitimate and will remain inefficient: Currently many senators are in their position for no other reason than they did favours for a prime minister.
+- The Senate is illegitimate and will remain inefficient: Currently many senators are in their position for no other reason than they did favours for a prime minister.
 Electing senators bit by bit over several years, if not decades, will cause a two-tier Senate, and eventually will give the Senate democratic legitimacy which means it will justifiably be able to cause legislative gridlock by blocking bills passed in the House of Commons.

 Please send your letter now calling on politicians to shut down the unaccountable, unethical, undemocratic and wasteful Senate!